-The Federal Stafford Loan programs provide "fixed" low interest loans to student borrowers.
-Subsidized Stafford Loans are those for which the government pays the interest while a student is enrolled at least half time (a minimum of six credit hours toward the student's degree program) or in applicable loan deferment status.
-Unsubsidized Stafford Loans are those that are not need-based, and the student is responsible for paying the interest that accrues during inschool and deferment periods.
+The Federal Direct Loan programs provide "fixed" low interest loans to student borrowers.
+Subsidized Direct Loans are those for which the government pays the interest while a student is enrolled at least half time (a minimum of six credit hours toward the student's degree program) or in applicable loan deferment status.
+Unsubsidized Direct Loans are those that are not need-based, and the student is responsible for paying the interest that accrues during inschool and deferment periods.

-Interest rates vary, depending on Stafford Loan history and the date on which the loan is disbursed, but are not higher than 8.25%.
+Interest rates vary, depending on Direct Loan history and the date on which the loan is disbursed, but are not higher than 8.25%.
 Variable interest rates are set each June.
 For prior borrowers with outstanding loan balances, interest rates will be the same for previous loans.
-For loans disbursed after July 1, 2016, interest rates will be "fixed" at 3.76% for Undergraduate Subsidized Loans.
-Undergraduate Unsubsidized loans will be "fixed" at 3.76%.
-All Graduate Stafford loans will be "fixed" at 5.31%.
+For loans disbursed after July 1, 2019, interest rates will be "fixed" at 4.53% for Undergraduate Direct Loans.
+All Graduate Direct loans will be "fixed" at 6.08%.

-- \ Origination Fee for loan disbursement for Direct Subsidized & Unsubsidized Loans: - On or after October 1, 2015, and before October 1, 2016 - 1.073% Loan Fee - On or after October 1, 2016, and before October 1, 2017 - 1.068% Loan Fee
+\ Origination Fee for loan disbursement for Direct Subsidized & Unsubsidized Loans:

+- On or after October 1, 2018, and before October 1, 2019 - 1.062% Loan Fee - On or after October 1, 2019, and before October 1, 2020 - 1.059% Loan Fee

 Undergraduate students may borrow subsidized loans up to \$3,500 per year as freshmen, \$4,500 per year as sophomores, and \$5,500 per year as juniors and seniors.
-Dependent undergraduates may also borrow an additional \$2000 per year in Unsubsidized Stafford Loans.
-Graduate students are not eligible to borrow subsidized Stafford loans.
+Dependent undergraduates may also borrow an additional \$2,000 per year in Unsubsidized Direct Loans.
+Graduate students are not eligible to borrow subsidized Direct loans.
 (Actual loan amounts may be less, depending on individual student eligibility.)
 Repayment begins six months after the student graduates, withdraws, or drops below half-time attendance.

-Independent undergraduate and graduate students may borrow additional unsubsidized Stafford Loans once subsidized limits are reached (and if otherwise eligible).
+Independent undergraduate and graduate students may borrow additional unsubsidized Direct Loans once subsidized limits are reached (and if otherwise eligible).
 The maximum amounts of additional unsubsidized loans that can be borrowed are:

 - freshmen and sophomores \$6,000

 - juniors or seniors \$7,000

-- graduate students \$20,500
+- graduate students \$20,500 (not eligible for subsidized)